Bionik6/charabiapoc/README.md

 * `ShareLink` to share the card image using an activity controller

 # Known issues:
-The `ShareLink` doesn't allow for now to save the image in your photo library.
-This might be a bug and I already filed a bug for that.
+The `ShareLink` doesn't allow for now to save the image to your photo library.
+This might be a bug and I already filed a radar for that.
 Hope it's going to be fixed before the public release. 🤞